intel/terraform-intel-aws-postgresql/README.md

 ## AWS RDS PostgreSQL module

 This module can be used to deploy an Intel optimized Amazon RDS PostgreSQL Server database instance.
-Instance selection and PostgreSQL optimization are included by default in the code.
+Instance selection (Intel Sapphire Rapids db.m7i.2xlarge) and PostgreSQL optimization are included by default in the code.

 The PostgreSQL Optimizations were based off [Intel Xeon Tuning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)